pkaig/Rotorflight-Docs/docs/Tutorial-Walkthroughs/led-strip-quick-start.md

 ### Create the green navigation light
 - Select the square with '0' in it
 - In the color palette, left-click on green.
 The LED should now light up.
-- If you find the LED too bright, adjust the overal LED brightness under *LED Strip Global Settings*
+- If you find the LED too bright, adjust the overall LED brightness under *LED Strip Global Settings*
 - Enable *Blink* and set one checkmark.
 The LED wil now shortly turn off (=black).
 - In the color palette, right-click on white.
 Now the LED will shortly flash a white light.
 - Press *Save*